 4. Accrued income

 The accrued income is comprised of revenues not yet received as well as costs paid in advance.
-The increase compared to the prior year primarily results from the still outstanding «Schoggi Law» payments, which were also higher year on year due to larger price differences in the market.
+The reduction compared to the prior year primarily results from the completed «Schoggi Law» payments.

 5. Tangible assets

 |TCHF||Property, plant 1||Equipment, warehouse equipment, fixed equipment||Machines, production appliances, furnishings||Office equipment, |

 IT systems, communication, fittings

 |As at 01.01.2018||173,552||73,385||158,908||23,199||2,732||83,285||515,061|

 |Change in scope of consolidation 4||5,267||–3,846||–3,447||–150||–343||0||–2,519|